 Pay attention to the discourse that’s taking place in public online places like blog posts, shopping and review sites, discussion forums, and the like.
 (Read the details about this approach in The Insider’s next steps above.)

 Reach out to people in your target audience and interview them about their problems.
-You can also conduct information interviews with industry experts who understand what the market is struggling with.
+You can also conduct informational interviews with industry experts who understand what the market is struggling with.

 Participate in discussions and communications with people online around the topic you want to pilot.
 These might take place through email, on Facebook, LinkedIn groups, or other social media, or in forums that you’re a part of— anywhere people reach out and ask you for insight and advice.

-Get on 15-minute pro bono coaching calls to support your audience, and learn what questions and issues come up most frequently for them.
+Get on 15-minute coaching calls to support your audience.
+And learn what questions and issues come up most frequently for them.
 This takes a bit more elbow grease and time, but it can yield great insights and strengthen your relationship with your audience in the process.

 If you already have a large audience, then send them a survey about their most pressing problems, questions, or challenges around your topic.
 Remember, this is a simple survey with at most three questions.
 You can easily create free surveys using Google Forms or Survey Monkey.

-You’re an expert, a good one, and a notable one at that.
-And that’s the reason you’ve been making a good income from your expertise, either as a highly-paid consultant, speaker or something similar.
-Few people on this planet know what you do, and that’s why people have been paying you to share your knowledge with them.
+Last in our list of types of course creators is the Professional.
+You’re an expert and a notable one at that.
+And that’s the reason you’ve been making a good income from your expertise.
+Maybe that’s been either as a highly-paid consultant, speaker, or something similar.
+Few people know what you do, and that’s why people have been paying you to share your knowledge with them.

-Plan to package what you’ve been doing and getting paid for into a course.
-Test the waters with a pilot course, instead of rushing headlong into a full course.
-A pilot course will allow you to validate the assumptions you have about your prospective students (Do they really want to know what you plan to teach?) and get familiar with teaching online (How do your students want to learn?
-Which teaching methods do you most enjoy?).
+Plan to package what you’ve already been doing into a course.
+Test the waters with a mini course, instead of rushing headlong into a full course.
+A pilot course will allow you to validate the assumptions you have about your prospective students.
+Do they really want to know what you plan to teach?
+And it will help you get familiar with teaching online.

 To create a pilot course, follow these steps:

-1. Determine the minimum viable outcome of your pilot course.
+1. Determine the minimum viable outcome of your mini course

-2. Choose what type of pilot course you want to teach and at what price.
+2. Choose what type of mini course you want to teach and at what price

 Establish a price for your pilot course and how you will get paid for it online.
 Choose a date for when you want to begin the pilot, and set up the infrastructure you need to deliver the course.